thomasarivera/thomasarivera.github.io/essays/me-and-ai.md

 I tried using ChatGPT by copying the problem.
 From this, I was able to learn new methods and solutions.

 ### 3. In-Class WODs:
-ChatGPT was a last resort method when I couldn’t get my solution to work before time was up.
+ChatGPT was a last resort method when I could not get my solution to work before time was up.
 When stumped, I simply copied what I got so far along with the problem.
 ChatGPT would then finish my code for me.

 ### 4. Essays:
 Although ChatGPT is a great writer, it is also generic.
 As a result, I avoid using AI and rely on my ability to be creative.
-However, when I become blocked, AI can help me break through it by providing some ideas.
+However, when I encounter writers block, AI can help me break through it by providing some ideas.

 ### 5. Final Project:
 Learning to implement a QR code generator and scanner was confusing, with Google searches providing outdated information.
 ChatGPT was able to recommend and instruct me on how to download a library and implement it.